How Much Does Gas Line Installation Cost in 2025?

 Do I need a permit to run a gas line?

-How far down are gas lines buried?
+How deeply are gas lines buried?